Gering city council approves Keno Funds requests

-The Gering City Council unanimously approved Keno Fund requests for two local organizations at Monday night’s meeting.
+Gering City Council unanimously approved Keno Fund requests for two local organizations.

-Keno Committee chairman Darrell Bentley was absent from the meeting, which left Mayor Koffman to speak on behalf of the committee’s recommendations to approve Keno requests of $9,800 by the Carpenter Center and $16,173.38 by Riverside Discovery Center.
+Keno Committee chairman Darrell Bentley was absent from the meeting, which left Mayor Tony Kaufman to speak on behalf of the committee’s recommendations to approve Keno requests of $9,800 by the Carpenter Center and $16,173.38 by Riverside Discovery Center.

 According to council documents, the Carpenter Center’s monetary request would be used to help in its update of the community fitness room, specifically to purchase four weight machines.
-In an application, the center argued that improved equipment will encourage community members to use the gym, thereby improving their physical, mental and emotional wellbeing.
-The center has served 3,450 people in the last year, 1,152 of which were from Gering.
+In its application, the center’s staff outlined that improved equipment will encourage community members to use the gym, thereby improving their physical, mental and emotional wellbeing.
+It has served 3,450 people in the last year, 1,152 of which were from Gering.

 As for RDC, council documents showed the requested the funds would go toward the Splash Pad upgrades, specifically for the “water tower splash pad feature as well as mechanical repairs to existing features and the freight for this specialized equipment.”
 The entire Splash Pad project costs $71,178.62, and Scotts Bluff County Tourism Committee has already approved $12,000 in funding to the project.